-Passport to Manhood promotes and teaches responsibility in Club boys ages 11 to 14.
+Passport to Manhood promotes and teaches responsibility in Club boys ages 11-4.

 Passport to Manhood consists of 14 sessions, each concentrating on a specific aspect of character and manhood through highly interactive activities.
 Each Club participant receives his own "passport” to underscore the notion that he is on a personal journey of maturation and growth.
 The program includes a service project where boys learn the importance of giving back to the community.
 Passport to Manhood represents a targeted effort to engage young boys in discussions and activities that reinforce character, leadership and positive behavior.

-An outgrowth of the popular and effective SMART Moves program, SMART Girls is a health, fitness, prevention/education and self-esteem enhancement program for girls ages 8 to 17.
+An outgrowth of the popular and effective SMART Moves program, SMART Girls is a health, fitness, prevention/education and self-esteem enhancement program for girls ages 8-17.

-SMART Girls offers young women – ages 8 to 17 – guidance toward healthy attitudes and lifestyles, eating right, staying fit, getting good health care and more.
+SMART Girls offers young women guidance toward healthy attitudes and lifestyles, eating right, staying fit, getting good health care and more.